 Data providing in WMS is called "layer" and defined in layer tags in capability metadata with attributes and features according to the standard WMS capability schema (Beaujardiere, 2004).
-Service chaining is accomplished through the cascaded layer definition.
-A Layer is regarded to have been "cascaded" if it was obtained from an originating server and then included in the Capabilities XML of a different server.
-The second server may simply offer an additional access point for the layer, or may add value by offering additional output formats or spatial reference systems.
+Service chaining is accomplished through cascaded layer definition.
+A Layer is said to have been "cascaded" if it was obtained from an originating server and then included in the Capabilities XML of a different server.
+The second server may simply offer an additional access point for the Layer, or may add value by offering additional output formats or spatial reference systems.

-If a WMS cascades the content of another WMS, then it must increment the value of the cascaded attribute for the affected layers by 1.
-If that attribute is missing from the originating WMS's Capabilities XML (that is, the layer has not been cascaded before), then the Cascading WMS inserts the "cascade" attribute to the layer tag and set it to 1.
-The default value of cascading is 0 (Kolodziej, 2004).
+If a WMS cascades the content of another WMS then it must increment the value of the cascaded attribute for the affected layers by 1.
+If that attribute is missing from the originating WMS's Capabilities XML (means layer has not been cascaded before), then the Cascading WMS insert the "cascade" attribute to layer tag and set it to 1.
+Default value of cascading is 0 (Kolodziej, 2004).

-In order to illustrate service federation, we give a real geo-science application as an example.
-In the Pattern Informatics (PI) application (Tiampo, Rundle, Mcginnis, & Klein, 2002), decision makers need to see earthquake forecast values and seismic data records plotted on satellite map images.
-Satellite map images are provided by NASA OnEarth project's WMS at the NASA Jet Propulsions Laboratory, and earthquake seismic data records are provided from WFS at the Community Grids Labs (CGL) at Indiana University.
-The federator aggregates these services' standard capability metadata and creates an aggregated one as if those data sets are its own.
+In order to make service federation more clear, we can give a real geo-science application.
+For example, in Pattern Informatics (PI) application, decision makers need to see earthquake forecast values and seismic data records plotted on satellite map images.
+Satellite map images are provided by NASA OnEarth project's WMS at JPL (Jet Propulsions Labs) and earthquake seismic data records are provided from WFS at Community Grids Labs at Indiana University.
+Federator aggregates these services standard capability metadata and creates an aggregated one as if those data sets are its own.
 The users access the system as though all the data and functions come from the federator.
 The data distribution and connection paths stay hidden and formulated in federator's aggregated capability metadata.